-- Mobile satellite communications and data networking. - Geographic Information Systems support for counties lacking the resources. - Long endurance UVS flights with live video streaming capability. - Mobile radio station support for the emergency broadcast station WKGC. - Mobile relay communications in support of public safety dispatch operations. - Low level airspace monitoring using SBAND radar with UAS detection capabilities. - Underwater searching and mapping capability. - Critical medication delivery to high risk patients (e.g. Insulin). - Training, storage, and maintenance of technology and equipment. - Other applications in support of regional incidents.
+- Mobile satellite communications, data, and cell LTE networking. - Geographic Information Systems support for counties lacking the resources. - Long endurance UVS flights with live video streaming capability. - Mobile radio station support for the emergency broadcast station WKGC. - Mobile relay communications in support of public safety dispatch operations. - Low level airspace monitoring using SBAND radar with UAS detection capabilities. - Underwater searching and mapping capability. - Critical medication delivery to high risk patients (e.g. Insulin). - Training, storage, and maintenance of technology and equipment. - Other applications in support of regional incidents.

-This proposal will strengthen the emergency response teams across the Florida Panhandle by: 1) acquiring a satellite mobile unit with all the support equipment (to serve as a command center for present and future emergency needs of the region), and 2) to train and/or certify first responders, EOC personnel, public safety students from GCSC, as well as, volunteers on the use of this equipment, 3) ensure 250 participants take the CAPE CERT courses and are certified, 4) maximize the potential of local drone companies that could provide coastal surveillance and minor rescue operations to individuals in risk of drowning throughout the panhandle (e.g. Life Guard Mas), 5) continue to collaborate with FEMA and other regional partners in the development of the UVS DRT Pilot Program, and 6) to continue supporting research and development ventures such as Threat Trackers (a joint venture between the Naval Surface Warfare Center Panama City, GCSC, and a military contractor using drone technology to provide maritime and border security missions).
+This proposal will update and keep current the emergency response teams across the eight disproportionately affected counties by: 1) acquiring a satellite mobile unit with all the support equipment (to serve as a communications center for present and future emergency needs of the region), and 2) to train and/or certify first responders, EOC personnel, public safety students from GCSC, as well as, volunteers on the use of this equipment, 3) ensure 250 participants take the CAPE CERT courses and are certified, 4) maximize the potential of local drone companies that could provide coastal surveillance and minor rescue operations to individuals in risk of drowning throughout the panhandle (e.g. Life Guard Mas), 5) continue to collaborate with FEMA and other regional partners in the development of the UVS DRT Pilot Program, and 6) to continue supporting research and development ventures such as Threat Trackers (a joint venture between the Naval Surface Warfare Center Panama City, GCSC, and a military contractor using drone technology to provide maritime and border security missions) 7) support and provide training to citizens in the community in the use of HAM Radio, FECD, and Pre/Post disaster safety training 8) continue to provide and sustain the FEMA Business Continuity training to the community.
 Participants will be trained in the use of emergency geospatial equipment to form teams to support future search, rescue and recovery efforts in case of an emergency.
 The emergency geospatial response teams (EGRTs) will be developed as a way of providing geographical information services (GIS) and remotely sensed data to any mutual response for large scale events, as well as, back-up satellite communication solutions.
-The EGRTs will be trained to work as a unit using the mobile command center for regional responses during different case scenarios (e.g. the lack of traditional connectivity due to downed communication towers associated with an incident or disaster).
+The EGRTs will be trained to work as a unit using the mobile satellite communications center for regional responses during different case scenarios (e.g. the lack of traditional connectivity due to downed communication towers associated with an incident or disaster).
 The EGRTs could be deployed during: hurricanes, forest fires, active shooter, oil spills, or any other natural/man-made disaster that would create an emergency.

 The project goal is to provide the following levels of support:

-- 1. Community Demonstrate the capabilities of the EGRT's state of the art communications equipment, and trained personnel via demonstration exercises, STEM programs, school visits, and static displays. - 2.
-State/Local Provide training in various aspects of the EGRT; equipment use, maintenance, radio operations, satellite networking, and industry certifications. - 3.
+Community - Demonstrate the capabilities of the EGRT's state of the art communications equipment, and trained personnel via demonstration exercises, STEM programs, school visits, static displays, as well as alternative communication methods training sessions for families.

+- 2. State/Local Provide training in various aspects of the EGRT; equipment use, maintenance, radio operations, satellite networking, and industry certifications. - 3.
 Federal Ensure the EGRT assets are allocated in the appropriate task orders with the Federal Emergency Management Administration FEMA. - 4.
 Commercial Promote research and develop and contractual niche agreements using UVS to support security coverage during special events, concerts, VIP protection, among others.